marian13/ruby_arguments/README.md

 That may be useful for DSLs, caches, callbacks, custom RSpec matchers, hash keys, pattern matching and so on.

 The initial Ruby Arguments implementation was extracted from the [Convenient Service](https://github.com/marian13/convenient_service).
-Search for `Support`

 ## TL;DR